spotandjake/Grain-Toml/Readme.md

   + [ ] Expressions
     + [ ] Parse Comments
       + [x] Parsing Comments
-      + [ ] Allow comments to be parsed at the end of a line
+      + [x] Allow comments to be parsed at the end of a line
+      + [ ] Research allowing comments inside of arrays and tables
     + [x] Parse Key Values
     + [x] Parse Tables
     + [ ] Parse Array Tables